+Do you have a good idea for improving the world?
 Did you write your thesis on a social entrepreneurial topic?
-Do you have a good idea for improving the world?
-Take part in the competition for the Isaac Roet Prize 2018 and you could win €5,000 to start up your dream.
+Take part in the competition for the Isaac Roet Prize 2019 and win €5,000 to start up your dream.
 Apply now.
-The deadline for submissions is Sunday 2 September 2018.
+The deadline for submissions is Sunday 18 of August 2019.

 The prize of € 5,000 is meant to encourage the applicant and it should be invested in the project plan.
 Providing feedback about the way the prize is spent is mandatory and the feedback is to be given within one year of winning the prize.

-You can submit your application for the Isaac Roet Prize until Monday 20 August 2018 by completing the application form at the link above and uploading it with all relevant documents.
-The prize will be awarded to the winner during the UvA in Carré Business Seminar on Entrepreneurship, Friday 21 September from 13:00 – 15:00.
+The Amsterdam Business School (ABS) and the Amsterdam School of Economics (ASE) encourage all of their students and alumni to use their business skills and knowledge for sustainable entrepreneurship that makes an impact on society.
+You can submit your application for the Isaac Roet Prize until Sunday 18 August 2019 by completing the application form at the link above and uploading it with all relevant documents.
+The prize will be awarded to the winner during the Business Seminars in Carre September 2019.
+Specific date and time is to be announced.

 There are three members in the jury of the Isaac Roet Prize.
 The Internal members are Ms. Ada Vermeer-Janse RA, Treasurer of The Amsterdam University Fund and the jury chair, Prof. Willemijn van Dolen, professor of Marketing at the Amsterdam Business School.
 The external member is Ms. Paola Koningsveld (a niece of Isaac Roet) and David Roet (ambassador at the Ministry of Foreign Affairs of Israel and nephew of Isaac Roet).